Professional Development Opportunities

 Which sessions have clinical or supervision content?

-On each webinar’s full description, beneath the learning objectives, it states whether or not that webinar includes clinical content.
+On each webinar’s full description, beneath the learning objectives, it states whether or not that webinar includes clinical content, supervision content or other content areas.

 Where is the Zoom link to attend the webinar I registered for?